Human Behaviour in Organisations G (9502.3)

 Work placement, internships or practicums

-All students must read in full the Companion to the Unit Outline.
-This document is available on the Canvas site.
-The Companion provides full details of all assessment tasks.
+All students must read all documents companion to the Unit Outline.
+These documents are available on the Canvas site.